SofyrusTechnologies/dev-assessments/README.md

 ### The Code Review

-When you come into the office in-person (or remotely by video chat), we'll do a code review with you.
+We will call you remotely by video chat, we'll do a code review with you.
 We'll ask you questions about why you chose a particular solution to each test.
 We may also ask you to modify the code to solve another problem.

 ## Let's Get Started!

-Fork this repo and check out the `README.md` file in the first test folder!